 The Numero® Rules Chart should definitely be visible (in one form or another) when introducing a class to Numero®.
 These rules can be printed on the board, or the Rules Chart displayed; but one way or another, it is imperative that the rules are clearly visible while children are learning the game.

-The Numero® Tips should also be visible to students learning the game.
-Contact Julie@ietpl.com.au to receive a copy of these tips.
-You can then do them up in any way that suits your classroom.
+The Numero® Teacher Tips should also be visible to students learning the game.
+Contact Campion, Abacus, Dr Paul Swan or Bedrock Books to purchase a set of these tips.
+Contact [email protected] to find out the best order to place these in your classroom.

 What does Numero® teach?